jacquelineyin/World-Development-Indicators/README.md

 3. From the result of the join, removed all rows that assigned anything other than a country to `CountryName` column (unless the value was "World")
 4. Finally, we populate missing years for {country, indicator} pairs and set the values as `NULL`
 5. **Note:** _For a more detailed breakdown of how we pre-processed our data, please refer to [the `README.md` in ./data](./data/README.md)_

+## Implementation
+### Project File Structure

+Our project repo separates all visual components where the bar chart, line chart, map and wedges have their own css file.
+General styling all belongs in the style.css file.
+All stylesheets are under the `css` folder.

+In our `js` folder, we have a `constants`, `widgets` and `visualizations` folder.
+The `constants` folder contains all constants used in our project.
+These constants include our colour palette colors, indicator names and country names.

+The `widgets` folder contains all the code for our selectors.
+The selectors include the selector for comparison areas and selecting the focus country.

+The `visualizations` folder contains all code for our visualizations which include: bar chart, line chart, map, wedges and year slider.

+Aside from these three folders, all other files such as libraries and util classes reside in the `js` file.

+A util file of particular use is `selected.js`.
+We created a new class in `selected.js` which keeps track of which values are currently selected.
+The selector class holds the value of selected country of focus and its region, selected comparison countries, selected indicators and selected time interval.
+This class is instantiated once in `main.js`, and that instance of the `selected` object is then fed into and shared across all views.
+When the instance of `selected` is updated and the view's `updateVis()` method gets called, the view updates as appropriate to reflect the change (if related to that view).

+### Current Status (as of March 31, 2021)
+#### High-level Tasks (Not fully inclusive)
+##### **Complete:**
+- [x] View: Choropleth Map (Basic)
+- [x] View: Pie Wedges (Basic)
+- [x] View: Bar-chart (Basic)
+- [x] View: Line-chart (Basic)
+- [x] View/UI widget: Year slider
+- [x] UI widget: Select Country Dropdown + Radio Buttons
+- [x] UI widget: Select Comparison Countries + Tags
+- [x] Link: Select Country --> Bar-chart, Line-chart, Wedges
+- [x] Link: Select Comparison --> Bar-chart, Line-chart
+- [x] Link: Wedges (Select Indicator) --> Bar-chart, Line-chart, Map
+- [x] Link: Year slider (Select Time Interval) --> Bar-chart, Line-chart, Wedges, Map
+##### **Todo**
+- [ ] Link: Select Country --> Map
+- [ ] Link: Bar-chart --> Line-chart
+- [ ] Widget: Bar-chart tooltip
+- [ ] Widget: Wedge tooltip
+- [ ] UI: Warning message when adding over 4 comparison countries
+- [ ] UI: Warning when trying to add invalid country as comparison country
+- [ ] UI: Move year slider to left and change to vertical slider
+- [ ] Others

+##### **Stretch Goals**
+- [ ] Link: Bar-chart --> Map
+- [ ] Link: Wedge (ability to select more than one indicator?)
+- [ ] UI: Styling
+- [ ] Others

 ## External Resources